 The cardigan is an iconic fashion staple that has spread throughout the world.
 Its origin is a derivation of the British waistcoat.
 The cardigan is popular for any gender, and the wide availability of colors not only go with any outfit, but it also keeps the wearer as warm as possible.
 Fall is brisk—right on the cusp of winter—but you might not be ready to go full winter-wear just yet.
 Check out the cardigans below for our top fashion picks:

+Lined Irish Body-Warmer.
 This thick, Merino wool sweater vest is perfect for the outdoors.
 If it’s not cold enough for a full-on sweater but too cold for no sweater at all, this vest will keep you toasty warm without getting too hot.
 The outer pattern is Aran.
-The inner layer is cotton, and the collar is fleece.
-The cotton lining makes the fabric breathable, while the fleece neck keeps you warm up top.
-This sweater is available in a deep indigo and ranges from sizes small to XXL.
+The inner layer is cotton, and the collar is a fleece.
+The cotton lining makes the fabric breathable, while the fleece neck keeps you warm-up top.
+This sweater is available in deep indigo and ranges from sizes small to XXL.

 Last but not least, sportswear is a great fashion for fall.
 Sportswear, particularly for rugby and football, is always going to be a staple of any Irish style.
 For the cooler weather, our sportswear comes in long-sleeved styles so that you can represent your favorite team while still staying warm.
 Whatever sport you’re into, these fashions have got you covered.
 Here are our top fall favorites: